sebastianmicu24/scipathj/README.md

     ```bash
     java -jar target/scipathj-1.0.0.jar
     ```
 2. Select an analysis pipeline from the main screen.
 3. Choose a folder containing the images to be analyzed.
 4. Navigate the gallery and select the images of interest.

 ### Main Workflow

-1.  **Pipeline Selection**
-    - Choose from available pipelines.
+1.  **Pipeline Selection**: Choose from available pipelines and configure their specific parameters.
-    - View the planned analysis steps.
-    - Configure specific parameters.

-2.  **Image Selection**
-    - Select a folder via drag-and-drop.
-    - Browse the thumbnail gallery.
+2.  **Image Selection**: Select a folder via drag-and-drop or file chooser, then browse the thumbnail gallery.
-    - View images in the main viewer.

-3.  **Analysis**
-    - Start the analysis with the "Start" button.
-    - Monitor progress in the status bar.
-    - View the results upon completion.
+3.  **Analysis**: Start the analysis.
+Monitor progress in the status bar and view results upon completion.

-4.  **ROI Management**
-    - Manually create ROIs on images.
-    - Use automatically generated ROIs.
-    - Export ROIs for external analysis.
+4.  **ROI Management**: Manually create, edit, or import ROIs.
+Export ROIs for external analysis.

 ## Analysis Pipelines